tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

   import boto3
   ```

-* Along with the `sagemaker` modules, the `boto3` library is imported; `boto3` is the [AWS SDK for Python](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+* Along with the `sagemaker` modules, the `boto3` library is imported, this is [AWS SDK for Python](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).

-* The data to train and test the model, is loaded into two Pandas DataFrames, next, the data is transformed into a vector as follows:
+* The data to train and test the model, is loaded into two Pandas DataFrames, next, the data is transformed to a vector as follows:

-  * The `x_austin_final.csv` data is loaded into the `features` DataFrame, the `TempAvgF` column that denotes the average temperature in Austin in Fahrenheit degrees is taken as an input variable (predictor) for the linear model.
+  * The `x_austin_final.csv` data is loaded into the `features` DataFrame, next the `TempAvgF` column, that denotes the average temperature in Austin in Fahrenheit degrees, is taken as input variable (predictor) for the lineal model.

     ```python
     # Read the weather features data